ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 <img src="images/ISS-PCB-KiCAD-Conventions-Solder-Paste-2.png" alt="Connectors" width="200">

-### Traces

-#### Trace Impedances
-Correct trace impedances are crucial for differential pairs such as USB Lines (D+, D-) for signal integrity, noise rejection, and data reliability.

-Follow [Trace Impedance Matching](https://github.com/ISSUIUC/ISS-PCB/blob/conventions/HOW-TO.md#trace-impedance-matching) guide to learn more.

-#### Trace Sizes

-Determine based on estimated current and voltage what size of trace is needed.

-Follow [Trace Size](https://github.com/ISSUIUC/ISS-PCB/blob/conventions/HOW-TO.md#trace-sizing) guide to learn more.

 <br/><br/><br/>

 *See a typo?
 Think we left some vital information out?
 Make a branch and edit this file!*